AnkBeu/Stopwatch-Program/README.md

 # Stopwatch-Program
-Simple STopwatch Program using HTML,CSS and Javascript
+Simple Stopwatch Program using HTML,CSS and Javascript